Check it or chuck it: What can you take in a carry-on bag on domestic flights in Australia?

 Northern Territory also enforces rules on carrying fresh items like fruit and plants.

-To avoid unexpected surprises, check state-specific quarantine requirements before packing.
+To avoid unexpected surprises, check state-specific quarantine requirements before packing, or just leave any fresh, un-packaged foods at home.

 Can you take alcohol on domestic flights in Australia?